 Martino and Enzo G. Castellari (who I interviewed the same morning and will publish the transcript soon - I've been sitting on them, hoping to sell them, but no such luck) were about forty minutes late.
 But that was okay, these things happen.
 There was a problem, however.
 The Italian Cultural Institute knew nothing about any interviews taking place that morning and I couldn't get in touch with the PR man who had organised the thing.
 I feared a mighty cock-up, until a fellow genre critic, from Fangoria, also arrived for the same purpose as I. We chatted away until the maestros of Italian genre cinema landed.

-I’d long been a fan of Martino's work, and the chance to meet them in person was a remarkable opportunity.
+I’d been a fan of Martino's work, the ones I'd seen anyway, and the chance to meet them in person was a remarkable opportunity.
 The interview location, however, was rather odd.
 Both took place in large empty rooms.
 The morning grew even more surreal, when I misplaced my bag and Castelleri - a total gent - helped me look for it.
 (Now, there's a story/humblebrag for a dinner party.)